 What is silodosin (Rapaflo)?

-Silodosin is in a group of drugs called alpha-adrenergic (AL-fa ad-ren-ER-jik) blockers.
+Silodosin is an alpha-adrenergic (AL-fa ad-ren-ER-jik) blocker.
 Silodosin helps relax the muscles in the prostate and bladder neck, making it easier to urinate.

-Silodosin may also be used for other purposes not listed in this medication guide.
+Silodosin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of silodosin (Rapaflo)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: